EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 But how would I go about killing her?
 The goddess wouldn't let me kill her.
 She wouldn’t let me kill anything for that matter.
 A fly buzzed around my room a few days ago.
 Smacking it had no effect as I saw the thing fly away.
 It was now laying dead in the box I trapped it in.

+TK maybe put in flashback or life lesson type beat, or talk with victoria
+TK flashback about ghosts.

 There was no lesson today, meaning no Baroness Bayonne to torment me.

 “Young lady, is something the matter?”